Dr Tom Cliffe

 - One of my main interests is clinical supervision.
 I have been involved with the development of measures of supervisor competence (SAGE) and the supervisory relationship (S-SRQ).
 SAGE has been used for the training of clinical supervisors around the world, including within the NHS and the NES (NHS Education for Scotland).
 The S-SRQ has also been widely disseminated and translated into a number of different languages.

-- I am also interested in the areas of: men and mental health, sport and exercise, psychometrics, and research in relation to clinical work with children, young people and their families.
+- I am also interested in the areas of: men and mental health, sport and exercise, psychometrics, third sector and community endeavours, and research in relation to clinical work with children, young people and their families.

 Current DClinPsychol supervision: